MatteoAlbi/ant-trail/README.md

 python3 -m pip install -r requirements.txt
 ```

-For detecting vehicle from a recorded video
+For detecting vehicle from a recorded video  (place the video in the recordings folder)
 ```
 python3 antTrail_recording.py